sprutner/terraform-aws-lifecycle-hook-runner/README.md

 ## Requirements

 - A Consul KV store that lambda can write to from your AWS environment
+- The AWS SSM agent is installed on your instances
 - An Autoscaling Group name to attach this to
 - A subnet with a NAT Gateway (for Lambda to reach out to SSM)
 - A security group that will allow Lambda to make HTTP requests to consul